DmitriBogdanov/ODE-solvers/README.md

 <img src="images/example_phase_portrait.png" width=40% height=40%>

-Since there is no inherent limitation of system dimensionality, same can be done in 3D:
+Since there is no inherent limitation of system dimensionality, the same can be done in 3D:

 <img src="images/example_phase_portrait_3d.png" width=40% height=40%>